-The network security standards are outlined in 5.4.2. is referred to as the Safety Net.
-This safety net approach complies with jurisdictional obligations.
+The network security standards are outlined in Section 5.4.2. and referred to as the Safety Net targets.
+This Safety Net approach complies with jurisdictional obligations.
 In compliance with the Distribution Authority, CBD applies to predominantly commercial high-rise buildings using high voltage underground network with significant inter-connection when compared to urban areas.
-Whereas, urban applies to non-CBD areas predominantly supplying actual maximum demand per total feeder route length of greater than 0.3MVA per km. rural then applies to non-CBD and non-urban areas.
+Whereas, urban applies to non-CBD areas predominantly supplying actual maximum demand per total feeder route length of greater than 0.3 MVA per km. rural then applies to non-CBD and non-urban areas.

+Appendix E

-Appendix E Feeders Forecast and Capacities Tables
+Feeders Forecast and Capacities Tables